And the winner is? The sitcom, TV networks hope

 Broadcast networks invested heavily in original scripted programming, as opposed to reality shows.
 Much of the investment went toward the venerable situation comedy as networks sought to justify the hefty fees they charge advertisers in a world where viewers' time is increasingly fragmented by online video and social media.
 The big four networks plus Univision and CW are expected to collect about $9.2 billion from this year's upfronts, an increase of 3 percent over last year.

-The heavy bet on original scripted shows also has residual benefits thanks to insurgent companies like Netflix Inc (NFLX.O), which have shown an appetite not only to compete, but to pay top dollar for the syndication rights to such programming.
+The heavy bet on original scripted shows also has residual benefits thanks to insurgent companies like Netflix Inc, which have shown an appetite not only to compete, but to pay top dollar for the syndication rights to such programming.

 "We're seeing a lot of comedy added and a lot less new reality shows," said Needham analyst Laura Martin.
 "This is good for the TV ecosystem because TV has to have good syndication windows to sell on shows to other networks.
 Reality has no library value," she said, referring to the reluctance of broadcasters to pay big bucks for reality shows that are several years old.